-Located atop a 20-metre high limestone bluff, this stunning spot offers a panoramic view of Prince Edward County.
-There are 1.5 km of trails that you can wander on that will let you explore both the stunning forest and the blue waters.
+Located atop a 20-metre-high limestone bluff, this stunning spot offers a panoramic view of Prince Edward County.
+There are 1.5 km of trails that you can wander on that will let you explore both the gorgeous forest and the blue waters.

-Keep your eyes to the sky, because you can also spot a variety of birds in this location including Canada geese, mallards and great blue herons.
+Keep your eyes on the sky, because you can also spot a variety of birds in this location including geese, mallards and great blue herons.